AndyShiue/Ende-readme/README.md

    wierd.weird = doNothing; -- It works.
    ```

-   An instance of a non-`dyn` `class` is a constant if all of its fields are constants.
+   An instance of a non-`dyn` `record` is a constant if all of its fields are constants.
-   An instance of a `dyn class` is never a constant.
+   An instance of a `dyn record` is never a constant.

 ## A `const` Version `factorial`